 Ms. Larsen has over 18 years of experience working in the mental health field.
 She began her career at the Children’s Foundation as a therapist working with abused and neglected children, adolescents, and their families before directing the residential program.
 For the last 9 years, she has provided therapy in a group practice setting.
 Ms. Larsen works with children and adolescents, as well as adults providing individual, couples and family counseling.
 She works with a wide variety of mental health issues including depression, anxiety, obsessive compulsive disorder, divorce recovery, issues of faith, and topics of adolescents.
 Specializing in addictions, Ms. Larsen assesses and treats sexual addictions, partners impacted by sexual addictions, love addiction, women and men’s sexual health, boundaries and codependency.
 She also treats individuals and families impacted by disordered eating, financial disorders, and substance abuse.

 Ms. Larsen provides therapy groups and lectures related to a variety of mental health and addiction related topics.
-She is the Director of our Bloomington location where sees clients.
+Annette is an Executive Director at Agape Counseling and she sees clients in our Bloomington location.

 Wilma McLaughlin, MA, LCPC